Engagement is everything on Instagram.

 Where total engagement on a post = likes + comments + shares + saves on individual posts.

-Enough theory, let’s use a real-life example to show how it works.
+Let’s use a real-life example to show how it works.
 I’ll be using my Instagram account @copybynathan.

 Here is a screenshot of the stats on my last post:

 The post had 17 likes, 7 comments, and 2 shares.
-This account has a total follower count of 60.

 By using the ERP formula the engagement rate on my last post was (17 + 7 + 2 / 60) * 100 = 43.3%